gdm413229/swwmgz_m/ExtendedLore.md

   entry into FTL travel.
 - 2200: Earth joins the "United Aligned Worlds", bonds with the Nukuri are re-established.
-- 2201: The UAC files for bankrupcy.
+- 2201: The UAC files for bankruptcy.
 - 2214: The Vortex Rikers crashes on planet Na Pali, Unreal begins.
 - 2215: The NEG is formed in anticipation of the coming Skaarj invasion.
 - 2216: The Seven Day Siege happens, the Skaarj are defeated.